Are you looking for the best litter for kittens? Having trouble training your young kitties into using the litter box?

 Cleaning up with this Kitten Attract litter is pretty straightforward.

-- Just fill a clean, dry litter box with 3 to 4 inches of Dr. Elsey's litter.
+- Fill a clean, dry litter box with 3 to 4 inches of Dr. Elsey’s litter

-- Then, refill the box with fresh litter as necessary or more specifically, with enough litter to maintain the initial depth.
+- Refill the box with fresh litter as necessary or more specifically, with enough litter to maintain the initial depth

 Once a month, throw the entire box’s contents into the trash.
 Clean up the box and then refill it with a fresh batch of litter.